Corey Seager Player Props: Rangers vs. Guardians

 Corey Seager At The Plate

-- Seager has an RBI in 30 of 60 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Seager has driven in a run in 30 games this year (49.2%), including 12 games with more than one RBI (19.7%).
+He has also driven in three or more of his team's runs in seven contests.

+- He has scored in 29 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.